j-ulrich/jquery-simulate-ext/doc/drag-n-drop.md

 The `drag-n-drop` simulation accepts all options of both the `drag` and `drop` simulations.
 However, the `callback` option behaves like the one from the `drop` simulation and there is one additional option:
-* __dropTarget__ _{DOM Element}_: Additionally to the `dragTarget` option (or `dx` and `dy` options) to define an end position of the drag, the `dropTarget` position allows to define an element on whose center the drop will be simulated.
+* __dropTarget__ _{DOM Element}_: Additionally to the `dragTarget` option (or `dx` and `dy` options) to define an end position of the drag, the `dropTarget` allows to define an element on whose center the drop will be simulated.
 Basically, this produces the same behavior like this:
 	```
 	$(dragElement).simulate('drag', {dragTarget: dragTarget});